sanskrit/raw_etexts_english/blogs/manasataramgini/2011-10-09_yuddha-vyuha-s-mlechcha-s-and-vanija-niti-in-the-last-hindu-empire.md

 +++
-title = "yuddha-vyUha-s, mlechCha-s and vaNija-nIti in the last Hinduxa0empire"
+title = "yuddha-vyUha-s, mlechCha-s and vaNija-nIti in the last Hindu empire"

 +++
 The narrative of the final stages of premodern bhAratavarSha remains in